-- Only use the information we hold about you for the purpose you provided it;
+- only use the information we hold about you for the purpose you provided it;

-- Only collect the minimum information necessary to fulfil that purpose; and
+- only collect the minimum information necessary to fulfil that purpose; and

-So that we can provide efficient services we need information about those who use our services and our staff.
 How we use your personal information varies depending on which service you use.
 For example whether you:

 - Use our website.